 With most auto accidents, the victim can usually find coverage with the offending driver’s insurance.
 In hit-and-run scenarios, the accident victim is left on their own.
 But, does that mean the victim’s insurance won’t pay up?
 Fortunately, most insurance plans offer coverage that applies to

 Typically, the coverage options that cover hit and runs are collision coverage, uninsured bodily or property damage, personal injury protection, and medical payment coverage.
-If you have any questions about what options your plan offers, talk with your insurance agent.
+If you have any questions about what options your plan offers or need advice following a hit and run incident, talk with your insurance agent or consult with a hit and run lawyer.
 Collision coverage and uninsured property damage apply the most, as most hit and run drivers are uninsured.

 Be sure you talk to any witnesses and collect their contact information.
 Insurance companies will often require verification of a hit and run accident from a bystander witness.
 The legal term for this is “third-party arms-length witnesses.”
 These are people with whom you have had no previous connections.
 So, a passenger in your vehicle would not count.
 Insurance companies require testimonies from these witnesses to defend themselves against false claims.

 Remember, when you’re preparing your insurance claim, insurance companies tend to look for loopholes in order to avoid higher coverage payouts.
 Being detail-oriented and organized will strengthen your claim and make it easier to get the coverage you deserve.